+Our study has acknowledged limitations.
+Firstly, bias may have occurred through the use of different coders to generate the remote coding from case notes than for the three other lists [33].
+ICD 10 complexity may lead to inter-rater variability between different coders [34,35], and intra-rater variability for the same coder’s decisions at different time points [33].
+Whilst this methodology was used to enhance time efficiency and to avoid memory effects in the coder allocating the gold standard list of diagnosis codes, we also limited this bias by involving coders in the same coding department with similar coding experience.
+The greater accuracy shown by coders from case notes compared to coders from discharge summaries would support this view.
+A second bias may have been introduced by the doctor’s very limited knowledge of ICD 10 terms.
+Doctors habitually describe patient diagnoses using medical, not ICD 10, terms.
+This gap between medical thinking and ICD 10 terminology [33] was bridged by the use of a trained coder, who translated medical terms into appropriate ICD 10 terms.
+Third, our study was conducted solely on three respiratory wards in one large UK teaching hospital, and over a one month period.
+Although our respiratory cohort had significant comorbidities (a mean of 12 diagnoses per patient), it is likely to reflect general medicine patients in their complexity.
+However, further studies in other hospitals and across differing specialities and time periods should be conducted to confirm our results.

-A few studies have assessed the accuracy of clinical coding practices [17–19].
+A few studies have assessed the inaccuracy of clinical coding practices [17–19].
 Some of these reported higher errors in HRG with the use of discharge summaries [17].
-Others reported better accuracy rate with point of care coding with doctor compared to remote coding [18].
-However, all these studies suffered from one or more serious methodological issues, specifically: (i) the robustness of the reference method was low [17], (ii) samples are too small [17], (iii) too many omitted patients leading to suspicion of selection bias [18], (iv) conclusions are based on HRG change [17] (not on the accuracy of discharge diagnoses), and (v) some studies focused on only one diagnosis [17].
-In addition, these studies focused on either the documents that should be used (discharge summaries or notes) [17,19] or on who should be involved in clinical coding (coder or doctor) [18].
-No study directly compared remote coding with or without notes and point of care coding with doctor against a robust reference method in the same cohort of sequential patients, as we have.
+Others reported lower inaccuracy rates with point of care coding with a doctor compared to remote coding [18].
+However, all these studies suffered from one or more serious methodological issues, specifically: (i) the robustness of the gold standard was low [17], (ii) the samples were too small [17], (iii) too many patients were omitted, leading to suspicion of selection bias [18], (iv) the conclusions were based on HRG change not on the inaccuracy of discharge diagnoses [17], and (v) some studies focused on only one diagnosis [17].
+In addition, these studies focused on either the documents that should be used (discharge summaries or notes) [17,19] or on who should be involved in coding (coder or doctor) [18].
+No study directly compared remote coding with or without notes and point of care coding with a doctor against a robust gold standard in the same cohort of sequential patients, as we have.